AeonS-D/arcaea-auto-play/README_EN.md

 ARCAEA Auto Play Project, code originally from arcaea-sap AFF files can be extracted from the full installation package of arcaea

-The end of the semester is approaching, and there isn't much time left to fix bugs.
-Updates might be postponed until the winter vacation.

-Note: Version 3.1 has some minor bugs (details can be found in the issues adn readme).
-If they affect your experience, please consider reverting to Version 3.0.

 Click here to switch to Chinese https://github.com/AeonS-D/arcaea-auto-play/blob/main/README.md